Meet NIS2 Requirements with ChainSec

 Frågor och svar

-- What is the Cybersecurity Act and NIS2?
+- What is the Cybersecurity Act (NIS2)?

-- Which sectors are affected by the Cybersecurity Act?
+- Which organizations are covered by NIS2?

 - What is the difference between essential and important entities?